teamniteo/handbook/5_People/catchups.md

 ## Schedule

 Meetings will be scheduled at a suitable time and day every two weeks.
-They can be on Zoom, by phone or in person.
+They can be on Slack huddle, by phone or in person.
 They are usually 30 minutes in length but can take longer if needed.

 They should not be cancelled unless unavoidable, such as an emergency.